 Meet three Para table tennis champions ready to take the spotlight at Paris 2024

-Table tennis is one of the sports from Hangzhou 2022 that awarded slots for the Paralympic Games next year.
-Joo Young Dae (Republic of Korea), Najlah Imad Lafta Al Dayyeni (Iraq) and Rungroj Thainiyom (Thailand) secured their place in the mega event 26 Oct 2023
+Para table tennis is one of the sports from Hangzhou 2022 that awarded slots for the Paralympic Games next year.
+Joo Young Dae (Republic of Korea), Najlah Imad Lafta Al Dayyeni (Iraq) and Rungroj Thainiyom (Thailand) qualified for Paris 2024 26 Oct 2023

 Imagen